opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

     leaf1-5: port=device:leaf1/5 ips=[172.16.1.254/24] mac=00:AA:00:00:00:01 vlanTagged=[100]
     leaf1-6: port=device:leaf1/6 ips=[172.16.2.254/24] mac=00:AA:00:00:00:01 vlanTagged=[200]

-You should see 4 interfaces in total (for all host-facing ports of `leaf1`), configured as in the [netcfg-sr.json] file.
+You should see four interfaces in total (for all host-facing ports of `leaf1`), configured as in the [netcfg-sr.json] file.
 You will have to add the configuration for `leaf2`'s ports later in this exercise.